 While office temperature might seem like a separate issue from office layout, it’s not.
 For example, the sun’s shining through a window might make one area too warm, while an air conditioning vent located directly over an interior cubicle might make that space too cold.
 You won’t be able to account for every one of these issues, but some awareness of temperature variation throughout the office may help you make smart layout choices.

-It might be tempting to jam as much furniture as you can into the space, but that can be visually overwhelming and make the office difficult to navigate.
-Think of this like white space on a resume.
+It might be tempting to jam as much furniture as you can into the office, but that can be visually overwhelming and make the office difficult to navigate.
+Think of your open space like white space on a resume.
 “Moderate levels of visual complexity are great: they give your mind something to do without being too busy or time-consuming,” says design psychologist Sally Augustin.
 Don’t be afraid to leave some spaces open and allow plenty of space for walking or gathering in a standing position.

-There’s nothing worse than a dark, bland office with no character or decorations.
+There’s nothing worse than a dark, bland office with good organization but no character or decorations.
+While it may be tempting to choose function over form when it comes to office design, a little creativity goes a long way.
 Try including some office plants, artwork, inspirational quotes, and company branding.
 However, be careful not to overdo it.
 Office decor should make the space look more aesthetically pleasing, not overwhelm employees and visitors.

 12. Plan for Growth